 (~2 Hours) Suitable for all ages.
 Spring and summer only.
 Do you love architecture?
 We do!
 No trip to Salem is complete without a tour of the most beautiful section of Salem, the McIntire district.
 Come experience over three centuries of architecture from First Period American, to Georgian Colonial and the stately Federal style.
 Your guide will wind you through the cobblestoned streets of Salem, discovering hidden gems, viewing over two dozen sites, and sharing stories of Salem's rise to becoming the wealthiest city in the country in the 18th century.Merchants & Mansions of Salem

 (~2 hours) Brisk 4 mile walk.
 Come relive the magic of Disney's Blockbuster, Hocus Pocus!
 Starring Bette Midler, Sarah Jessica Parker and Kathy Najimy, Hocus Pocus has become one of the most beloved movies of the 20th century.
 The majority of the movie was filmed in Salem in 1993.
 We will take you to 5 locations used during filming.
-Your ticket price includes a donation to help preserve Pioneer Village, as well as a special Hocus Pocus gift!
+Your ticket price includes entry to Pioneer Village, as well as a special Hocus Pocus gift!
 Along the way, you will also hear about the Salem Witch Trials, the maritime history, how we became the "Witch City".Hocus Pocus Movie Locations of Salem

 Beth founded Witch City Walking Tours in 2014 as a way to share her passion of the culture and history of Salem.
 A native of the North Shore, she has traveled all over the country (49 out of 50 states).
 Beth is a 6th grade teacher, historian, and is currently pursuing her Master’s degree.
 Some of Beths' favorite spots include the Salem Willows, Ledger Restaurant, the Hawthorne Hotel tavern, the Witch Dungeon Museum, Mahi Mahi Cruises and Notch Brewery.